-I wish I could say the road to the Under Armour Eastside 10K was an easy race – so what better reason than to write about my running journey through injury and chronic illness and it’s impact on my training for the Under Armour Eastside 10K road race.
+I wish I could say the road to the Under Armour Eastside 10K was an easy race – so what better reason than to write about my running journey through injury and chronic illness (diabetes and Crohn’s Disease) and its impact on my training for this Vancouver 10K road race.

 As a recreational runner, it was a humbling honour to speak to Canadian Running Magazine’s ShakeOut Podcast host Kate Van Buskirk, about my running journey, a place usually reserved for elite runners.
 In addition to being the host of the ShakeOut, Kate is an incredible internationally accomplished track athlete.